A varicose vein is a diseased vein whose walls have been permanently and irreversibly dilated in a specific location.

 The skin may also turn reddish or brown.

-Varicose vein bleeding is relatively uncommon, especially in large bulbous type varicose veins.
+Varicose vein bleeding is relatively uncommon, especially in large bulbous varicose veins.

-If bleeding does occur, it tends to be from very shallow and smaller venous blisters on the skin.
+If bleeding does occur, it tends to be from very shallow and more minor venous blisters on the skin.

-Vein bleeding can be difficult to control.
+Vein bleeding can be challenging to control.
 It may even require hospital treatment.

 The diagnosis of venous diseases is simple and non-invasive.
 First, your health history is reviewed, and then a brief physical exam is performed.

-When evaluating varicose veins or spider veins, it is important to know the root cause of the problem.
+When evaluating varicose veins or spider veins, it is essential to know the root cause of the problem.

 Venous ultrasound is the primary tool vascular surgeons use to evaluate leg veins.